katemihalikova/n-gauge-fleet/rhb.md

 🟨 | 3506 | 🟥 | Kato 10-1273 (v2) · 7074071 🆕
 ✅ | 3508 | 🟥 | Kato 10-1273 (v1) · 7074035

-_Rerelease is planned for Winter 2023 (Noch code 7074071), not yet known which number it is going to be._

 ## EW I

 🧰 | Number | Livery | 💡 | Comes from